Renewing your accreditation

 Exemption and discretion

-Specialists are able to apply for an exemption from renewal requirement 3.
-Maintain a substantial involvement of not less than 25% of total practice in order to accommodate a significant change in work practices or for specialists who have moved into full-time academia.
-The exemption request will be determined by the Specialist Accreditation Board.
+Specialists are able to apply for an exemption or the Board's discretion from certain renewal requirements.
+The exemption or discretion request will be determined by the Specialist Accreditation Board.

-Specialists should refer to page 8 of Information for Accredited Specialists for specific details.
+Specialists should refer to page 8 and 9 of Information for Accredited Specialists for specific details.

 Update contact details with Registry